-The soil mapping units mentioned above were further grouped on the basis of similarity in suitability and management requirements of their component soils for planting forest trees.
-Such groups, called as \land suitability mapping units', are described in Table 1 with respect to their component soil mapping units, spotting characteristics and proportion of the important component soils, suitability of each soil for selected tree species and specific soil management requirements/improvement suggestions.
-The proportion of the component soil series is described in terms of \dominant', \major', \considerable' and \minor' which represent >80%, 51 to 80%, 20 to 50% and <20% of the total area under the unit respectively.
+grouped on the basis of similarity in suitability and management requirements of their component soils for planting forest trees.
+Such groups, called as land suitability mapping units', are described in Table 1 with respect to their component soil mapping units, spotting characteristics and proportion of the important component soils, suitability of each soil for selected tree species and specific soil management requirements/improvement suggestions.
+The proportion of the component soil series is described in terms of dominant', major', considerable, and minor' which dominant', major', considerable' and minor' which represent >80%, 51 to 80%, 20 to 50% and <20% of the total area under the unit respectively.
 The terms used for describing the soils and their proportions are the same as done for Table 1.
 The land suitability is described in terms of classes as defined: